 Code Meaning

 DE Debug not resident when requested.

 ER Operator-recognized error condition.

 ES FORTRAN library abort [†] .

 FC Illegal FORTRAN control card.

 FS FORTRAN abort [†] .

+FX A control card was encountered in the FORTRAN source deck.

 GO Irrecoverable error on output to the GO file when using a !REL command.

+HX Illegal hex parameter.

 IE Error in input deck.
 (Usually, a negative ORG item has been input.)

-10 Irrecoverable I/O error.
+IO Irrecoverable I/O error.

 LO Irrecoverable I/O error on LO device.

+NP No patch area has been allocated.

 OP Operator abort, from unsolicited key-in.

-ov Problem with device assigned to operational label OV.
+٥V Problem with device assigned to operational label OV.
 (Normally, OV is assigned to the RAD.)

 PE Parity error in background (perhaps attempting to read from unavailable memory).

+PO The patch area has overflowed.

 PU Number of argument greater than temporary storage in M:PUSH [†] .

 PV Protection violation.

 RE RAD Editor abort [†] .

 RS Irrecoverable error during restart.

 SI Irrecoverable input error in SI device.

-sq Sequence error in absolute or relocatable binary deck.
+SQ Sequence error in absolute or relocatable binary deck.

 TL Background program time limit exceeded.

 TS Temp stack overflow.

-TY Invalid load type in ABS deck.
+ΤY Invalid load type in ABS deck.

 UT Utility subsystem abort ^t .

 XE Fatal error in loading.

-xs Extended Symbol abort ^t .
+xs Extended Symbol abort [†] .

-[†] After the abort code is output, the processor will exit via the RBM routine M:ABORT.
+[†] After th e abort code is output, the processor will exit via the RBM routine M:ABORT.

-Notes: 1 .
-The processing of the job stack is discontinued following any abort.
-If an !ATTEND control command was in effect, the Monitor will enter an "idle" state.
-This will allow the operator to correct the problem and restart the job.
+Notes: 1

+- blem and restart the job.
 If not in "attend", the Job Control Processor will read commands until a !JOB or !FIN command is encountered.
-All control commands encountered prior to the !JOB or !FIN command will be logged in with an indication (">" will precede the command) that they have been ignored.
+All control commands encountered prior to the !JOB or !FIN command will be logged in with an indication (">" will precede the command) that they have been ignored. - 2.

-2 .
 If integral IOP timeout occurs, RBM checks foreground mailbox X'C5' for a watchdog receiver.
-If a re- ceiver is specified, RBM branches to it; otherwise, RBM halts with the address of the interrupt in the accumulator.
+If a receiver is specified, RBM branches to it; otherwise, RBM halts with the address of the interrupt in the accumulator.
 An integral IOP timeout indicates hardware difficulties.